 This is a tool by acclaimed creativity teacher and author Julia Cameron where you write 3 pages longhand first thing in the morning, before you begin your daily activities.
 This helps you to wipe the slate clean very first thing, so you can carry on your day with a clearer mind.
 It helps with creativity too.

-There are numerous benefits to meditation, including alleviating stress and anxiety, emotional well-being, longer attention span, and even physical health benefits.
-The most important is the frequency, or regularity, of your meditation, how long it is is less important.
+There are numerous benefits to meditation, including reducing stress and anxiety, better emotional well-being, longer attention span, and even physical health benefits.
+The most important is the frequency, or regularity, of your meditation, how long each one is is less important.
 Commit to a regular practice, if starting from scratch perhaps once or twice a week for 5 minutes, and observe the benefits.
-Over time, you can make it more frequent.
+Over time, I'd recommend you make it more frequent.

-ꕥ NLP tools (especially inducing states such as calm/clear-headed/focused/centred).
+ꕥ NLP tools (especially inducing calm/focused/centred states of mind)

-Neuro-linguistic programming is all about being more aware of what is going on inside us (our thoughts and emotions), noticing our patterns of experience and then changing those patterns so they serve us rather than stop us from living the way we want to live.
-It's empowering to know that we have a choice in how we think and feel, often as simply as applying our focus in better ways.
+Neuro-linguistic programming is all about being more aware of what is going on inside us (our thoughts and emotions), noticing our patterns of experience and then changing them so they serve us rather than stop us from living the way we want to live.
+We always have a choice in how we think and feel, often as simply as applying our focus in more constructive ways.

 ꕥ Mindfulness practice

-I hope this helps you in settling your occasionally overthinking mind.
-I love talking about these tools and helping you live a more conscious, joyful life, so do reach out if you have a question.
+I hope these tools help you in settling your occasionally overthinking mind.
+I love talking about the ways that help us live a more conscious, joyful life, so do reach out if you have a question.